mmartini05/Ninterpreter/extendedbuildlog.md

 6/23/24
 Had surgery so I was out for a bit - Wii turned off due to wrong wiring.
 I am going to start PCB design!

+7/20/24
+Been gone for a sec, sorry.
+Recovery is almost over, and so is the PCB design!
+I'll try to place the order before I leave for vacation next week.
+Gerber files and the like will be uploaded.